 Simulations of shape evolution separately on each phylogeny (tenrecs and golden moles)

-Disparity calculations
+Disparity calculations – Remember only do what answers the questions; no need to have multiple methods if they’re not relevant

 There isn’t a single best method to measure disparity, it’s important to compare methods (Ciampaglio et al., 2001)

-Sum and product of range and variance (Brusatte et al., 2008, Foth et al., 2012, Ruta et al., 2013, Wainwright, 2007) (Price et al., 2010, Price et al., 2013)
+Sum and product of range and variance (Brusatte et al., 2008, Foth et al., 2012, Ruta et al., 2013, Wainwright, 2007) What figure do they report in Wainwright 2007 and Price et al 2013 – I added the two Price papers to ReadCube – they both calculate disparity based on O’Meara’s method i.e. from the sigma squared parameter in separate BM models of each individual morphological trait (Price et al., 2010, Price et al., 2013)

 Directly from the Procrustes shape data (Zelditch et al., 2012)

-Morphological disparity index (Harmon et al., 2003) – probably not relevant because they calculated subclade disparity through time but I might be able to modify it
+Morphological disparity index (Harmon et al., 2003) – probably not relevant because they calculated subclade disparity through time but I might be able to modify it Why not do subclade disparity through time?
+I thought that I couldn’t do this method because it involves explicit ancestral state reconstruction but that’s what I’m doing anyway within the character simulations in Geiger so I could look at applying this method too.

 Maybe use a different method?
-(O'Meara et al., 2006) Disparity depends on the rate of evolution, length of evolution and the relationships of the taxa.
+(O'Meara et al., 2006) Disparity depends on the rate of morphological evolution, length of evolution and the relationships of the taxa. – this is just sigma squared from the BM model – it’s what they use in the two Price papers

 Could I sub-divide some disparity comparisons into sub-genera to try and get around the problem of having large numbers of Microgale?
+No because it’s not asking the same question and it’s sort of fixing the data!

 Results